 Fifth grade students, as well as any older students, may enroll in the beginner's instrumental program.
-This program consists of group lessons during most of the first semester and includes group rehearsals and performances second semester.
+This program consists of group lessons during most of the first semester and includes group rehearsals and performances in the second semester.
 Students are also required to take individual lessons on their instrument, which can be scheduled during the school day for an additional fee.
-Students in the Beginner's Program are expected to practice 15-20 minutes each day.
+Students in the Beginner's Program are expected to practice between fifteen and twenty minutes each day.